Magneto (Marvel Comics): The destruction of Genosha

-"House of M"
+House of M

-During the "House of M" storyline, Magneto's daughter Wanda suffers a mental breakdown over the loss of her children and starts to warp reality in order to recreate them, until Doctor Strange put her into a coma to stop her.
+During the House of M storyline, Magneto's daughter Wanda suffers a mental breakdown over the loss of her children and starts to warp reality to recreate them, until Doctor Strange put her into a coma to stop her.
 In Genosha, Magneto hears Wanda's psychic cry for help and creates a wormhole, whisking her away before the Avengers are able to stop her.
 Magneto tends to Wanda, increasingly becoming more withdrawn and angry.
 He allows only Xavier to visit, in the belief that Xavier can help Wanda.
 After months of failed attempts, the X-Men and the Avengers meet to decide what should be done.
 When some of the members suggest killing Wanda, Quicksilver informs Magneto of this development, before convincing Wanda to warp reality into the House of M. In the new reality, where the New Avengers, the X-Men, and the members of Wanda's family all received their 'heart's desires', Magneto was attacked by Sentinels over Manhattan in 1979, and revealed an alleged international anti-mutant conspiracy involving Richard Nixon.
 This resulted in Magneto being granted sovereignty over Genosha as leader of the world's much larger and much faster growing mutant population.
 Magneto then turned Genosha into the most powerful, technologically advanced country on Earth, which he used as a base to dominate the world and place mutantkind above humanity.

 A group of heroes is brought together by Wolverine — who alone remembers the way the world is supposed to be because his 'heart's desire' was to regain all the memories stolen from him by the Weapon X Program — and have their own memories of the "real world" restored by Layla Miller.
 They band together and attack Magneto in Genosha, believing him to be the one responsible.
 During the battle Layla is able to restore Magneto's memories, and he confronts his son.
 Enraged that Quicksilver had done all of this in his name, Magneto kills him.
 Sensing her brother's death, Wanda resurrects him and retaliates with the phrase "No more mutants", changing the world back to its original form and causing ninety-eight percent of the mutant population to lose their powers, including Magneto.
 Magneto is left a broken man.

 Son of M

 In the 2006 miniseries Son of M, which follows up "House of M", when Quicksilver comes to Genosha to restore the mutants' powers with the Inhumans' Terrigen Mists, Magneto condemns his actions, pointing out the disastrous effects the Mists have on non-Inhumans.
-Quicksilver attacks Magneto with his new powers from the Mists, and savagely beats him until his own daughter Luna stops him.
+Quicksilver attacks Magneto with his new powers from the Mists and savagely beats him until his daughter Luna stops him.